 Residencies include time at Sapporo Tenjin-yama Art Studio, Sapporo, Japon.
 Exploring how Japanese garden design practice can inform the design of interactive video and sound installations.
 His residence at steim (the Studio for Electro-Instrumental Music), Amsterdam, Netherlands explored how instrument making can inform the design of interactive objects.

 Robin Petterd Projects (R.P.P.) is Robin’s side project.
 R.P.P. is focused on exploring and fostering creative digital media art and design practice.
 Past projects included free online training for creatives using MAX/MSP for interactive installations.
-He is starting a podcast that is conversations with creatives who work with technology and physical spaces.
+He is the host of the “Creating New Space: podcast.
+The podcast explores the practice of creating media art installations.